Ruhiang Hill (Bukit Perahu) and Ship Rocks

 The Boat Rocks

 I tried to locate the two boat rocks that earn Bukit Perahu the name.
+Please note the trails to the rocks may not be well-maintained and covered by dense grass.

 The smaller one is nearer and the entrance is at the left hand side (when you face Mt.
 Kinabalu).